<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Skip to content

-Electrical Panel Compliance with Floor Marking
+Electrical Panel Compliance Made Clear with Floor Marking

-Complying with OSHA Regulations for Electrical Panels
+What are the OSHA Regulations for Electrical Panel Clearance?

 • The width of the space in front of an electrical panel must be the width of the equipment or 30 inches, whichever is wider